mattvonrocketstein/mattvonrocketstein.github.io/src/smash/input/configuration.md

 <a id="editor"></a>
 ####Editor configuration
 There are several reasons that it can be useful to let smash know about your editor.
+Here are a few:

-For example smash, like IPython, can help you quickly open and edit the correct source file for any given python object.
-(To test this out you can try typing `import webbrowser; ed webbrowser`).
+* Smash, like IPython, helps you open and edit the code for any given object.  (try: `import webbrowser; ed webbrowser`).
-Also Zsh-style [paired openers / suffix aliases](plugins.html#dwim-suffix) are supported by the [DWIM plugin](plugins.html#dwim).
+* Zsh-style [suffix aliases](plugins.html#dwim-suffix) are supported by the [DWIM plugin](plugins.html#dwim)

-Editor settings are determined according to the following policy: **1** If `~/.smash/etc/editor.json` exists, it should have the form
+* various shortcuts help you open smash configuration: `ed_editor`, `ed_aliases`, etc

+The editor configuration file (`~/.smash/etc/editor.json`) should have the following format, otherwise the json validator will complain:

 ~~~~{.json}
  {
    "console":"some_editor_invocation",